connectdipta/my-skillswap-project/README.md

 react-router-dom: To handle Single Page Application (SPA) routing between your Home, Login, Signup, and My Profile pages.

-firebase: For user authentication (Login, Signup, Google Social Login) and updating user profiles.
+firebase: For user authentication (Login, Signup, Google Login) and updating user profiles.

 react-hot-toast: To show success and error messages, like on form submissions or login failures.